syedr-prog/Rest-demo-sql/README.md

 - There will be a datasource error
   - ![img_1.png](img_1.png)
   - Jdbc is how connection is established.
   - You could resolve it by adding database information in resources/application.properties file or adding a application.yaml file.
+Name the database cloud_vendor
     ```yaml
     spring:
       datasource: